ADFG-DSF/culvert_stability/README.md

 ## Overview

-The central intent of this analysis was to investigate the effects of a suite of variables (design elements and on-site measurements or characteristics) on culvert stability.
+The intent of this analysis was to investigate the effects of a suite of variables (design elements and on-site measurements or characteristics) on culvert stability.
 This required two things: